Virginia Tech Carilion School of Medicine recognized by INSIGHT into Diversity magazine

 “Our commitment to fostering diversity and inclusion is front and center of all that we do here at the Virginia Tech Carilion School of Medicine,” said Dean Lee Learman.
 “While it’s an honor to be recognized, our work is never done in this arena.
 We are continually looking for ways to create meaningful partnerships to reach communities that are traditionally underrepresented in the health professions.”

 Over the past eight years, the school has made deliberate strides in increasing its diversity.
-Nearly half of enrolled students are of an ethnic or racial minority, and 9 percent of the most recently entered class belong to groups that are underrepresented in medicine.
+Nine percent of enrolled students are of an ethnic or racial minority, and nearly half of the most recently entered class belong to groups that are underrepresented in medicine.
 In addition, nearly 25 percent are considered low income, and 16 percent are the first in their family to attend college.

 The Health Professions Enrichment Program, a diversity initiative started by the school in 2017, offers educational outreach programs to high-potential 10th graders in the Roanoke area who are passionate about science and health-related careers.
 Building upon its success, the program has expanded this year to include students in Martinsville and Danville.